widgetti/solara/README.md

 To your /etc/sysctl.conf file, and run `sudo sysctl -p.`

 Or if you are using visual studio code, please read: https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc

+## How can I recognize if I run in Solara, Voila or Jupyter Notebook/Lab

+Voila and Solara set the following environment variables (based on the CGI spec):

+   * SERVER_SOFTWARE
+      * Solara: e.g. 'solara/1.2.3'
+      * Voila: e.g. 'voila/1.2.3'
+   * SERVER_PORT (e.g. '8765')
+   * SERVER_NAME (e.g. 'killerapp.com')
+   * SCRIPT_NAME (only Voila, e.g. 'voila/render/notebook.ipynb')
+   * PATH_TRANSLATED (only Solara e.g. '/mnt/someapp/app.py')

+Jupyter Notebook/Lab/Server do not set these variables.
+With this information, it should be possible to recognize in which environment you are running in.